 - Limiting hard inquiries

 - Making sure your credit report is accurate

 Start with a secured credit card or as an authorized user to establish a credit history.
 Once you get an unsecured credit card, use the 9 ways to build an excellent credit history.

-You might believe that cash or a debit card is the best way to go for purchases.
-Without a good credit history, you will either not qualify for a mortgage or car loan, or you will pay a much greater amount in interest.
+You might believe that cash or a debit card is the best way to go for purchases. greater amount in interest.
 You also miss out on credit card features and benefits that make travel, purchases, and identity dispute a little easier.
 Overall, you save money and gain convenience by using credit cards to build credit now.
 If you are interested in getting a credit card, check this credit card application online.